 Drug-sniffing dogs trained to detect illicit substances go through a vigorous training process.
 Trainers start the training process by giving a sniffing dog a scentless toy to play with.
 The sniffing dog becomes used to playing with the toy and constantly seeks it out.

-At this point, the trainer puts hard drugs inside of the toy.
-Over time the dog associates the smell of the hard drugs with the toy and starts to seek it out.
+At this point, the trainer puts hard drugs inside the toy.
+Over time, the dog associates the smell of the hard drugs with the toy and starts to seek it out.
 Trainers then hide the toy in various places, and the dog uses its heightened smell to locate the toy.
-Once found, the trainer rewards the dog with a tasty treat, creating a positive feedback mechanism with the dog who constantly seeks out the toy for a reward.
+Once found, the trainer rewards the dog with a tasty treat, creating a positive feedback mechanism with the dog, who constantly seeks out the toy for a reward.

 Detecting Other Substances

 Police dogs are highly trained dogs specifically trained to find illicit compounds.
 However, most drug dogs are trained to detect substances other than illicit drugs.
 Know the strongest delta 8 cartridges here:

 Some of the other substances that drug sniffer dogs can detect include:

 Yes, drug dogs can smell carts.
 They can detect vape cartridges and vape pens.
 However, drug dogs are not trained specifically to find vape cartridges themselves or anything vaping-related like vape juice and vape pens.
 It’s the THC inside the vape cartridge that gets their olfactory senses going and what drug dogs are trained to detect.